jonathanlermitage/intellij-extra-icons-plugin/README.md

 :rocket: With release 2022.1.1, Extra Icons is now a paid plugin: 5$/year (or 0.5$/month).
 Price decreases over time, and it's free for students, teachers and OSS developers.
 If you don't want to (or can't) support my work, feel free to use previous releases.
+You can also package your own version of the plugin and install it for free, it's still free (MIT license) and OpenSource.
+You only have to pay if you want to download and use my version of the plugin that is hosted on the JetBrains marketplace.
+I think it's a way to support my work.
 :construction: The paid version is being registered into the JetBrains marketplace.
 It takes some time, that's why you don't see new releases yet.

 <h1 align="center">